 Business consulting has been around for many years and large corporations frequently use business consultants.
 Many business consultants have previously worked as an employee in large organizations and then move on to business consulting firms.

 For the small business owner, there are myriads of areas to juggle.
-We coach in 21 areas that fall under the broad categories of Time, Team and Money.
-Some of these areas include marketing, sales, planning, leadership, cash flow, employee recruitment, incentives and retention, time management, operational performance and communications.
-We guide our clients through the five stages of growth: Creation, Disorder, Control, Prosperity and Freedom.
+We coach in 36 areas that fall under the broad categories of Growth, Profits, and Freedom.
+Some of these areas include marketing, sales, planning, leadership, cash flow, employee recruitment, incentives and retention, time management, operational performance, and communications.
+We guide our clients through the five stages of growth: Creation, Disorder, Control, Prosperity, and Freedom.

 Although business coaches may also specialize in specific areas within a large company, small business coaches usually have a broader range of knowledge to assist a small business owner in many areas of the business.

-With the business coaching explosion there are a number of individuals who have arrived on the scene after undergoing a weekend or week long training course and are awarded a diploma as a “certified business coach.”
+With the business coaching explosion, there are a number of individuals who have arrived on the scene after undergoing a weekend or week-long training course and are awarded a diploma as a “certified business coach.”
 These individuals may have never personally owned a business.
-They could be from any walk of life from corporate employee to high school graduate.
+They could be from any walk of life from a corporate employee to high school graduate.
 A visit to a networking meeting or chamber of commerce event may reveal a large number of business coaches who fall in this category.